andyli11/llamaindex-quickstart/README.md

 # Now edit .env and add add your key to the GEMINI_API_KEY line.
 ```

-You can now choose to run the API service locally or with Docker.
-Read one of
+You can now choose to run the API service locally.
-the the next two sections depending on what you prefer.
-Docker will need to be
-installed, or just run locally using the already-installed tools.

-### Run locally

 Run the service.
 Use `--reload` to automatically refresh while you're editing.